shamil-t/ehr-blockchain/README.md

 * [Metamask Chrome](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en-US)

+4. open cmd in project directory

+  npm install --force

-4.open cmd/terminal as Administrator and type
+5.open cmd/terminal as Administrator and type

 	npm install -g truffle

-5.open Ganache
+6.open Ganache

  *  New Workspace
  *  AddProject
  *  Select truffle-config.js in Project Directory
  *  Save Workspace

-6.Compile and migrate Contracts
+7.Compile and migrate Contracts
    ```
    truffle migrate
    ```
 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Live
 Live site hosted on firebase